ServerlessLLM/ServerlessLLM/examples/installation_on_windows/README.md

 If it shows error message like 'error while loading shared libraries: libcudart.so.12: cannot open shared object file: No such file or directory', you need to double-check if CUDA v12 are correctly installed in the sllm and sllm-worker envs.
 Using 'nvcc --version' can check the installed version.
 The correct setting should be looking like this.

 ![alt text](cuda-version-check.png)

-### 3.2 Folder Access

-Sometime, WSL connection might forbid accessing created folders.
-For example, this error message `No such file or directory: './model/vllm'`.
-This is probably because the `model/` folder cannot be accessed by the system.
-By `running model_folder_checker.py` file, it will check the `home_path\models\` status and update it when necessary.

-At this point, it should allow you to deploy models on the Windows machine.
-Please don't hesitate to post any concerns encountered during your installation.